bostick/tabit-file-format/journal.md

-sun feb 26 2023
+* feb 26 2023

 Huge step with TabIt!

-Was reading about basic RE and static analysis
+Was reading about basic RE and static analysis:

 https://tstillz.medium.com/basic-static-analysis-part-1-9c24497790b6